SynnaxCrab/ciri-functions/README.md

 Currently there is no way to test functions locally using apex/up.
 To test, you have to deploy functions to lambda.

 To deploy functions, just set up travis CI, and all is done!

+To run migrations locally, just cd into the db-migrations function fold, and run yarn commands in package.json